bseltz-cohesity/scripts/ccs/powershell/restoreSQL-CCS/README.md

 ## Point in Time Parameters

-* -logTime: Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
+* -logTime: (optional) Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
+* -logRangeDays: (optional) number of days to look back from logTime
-* -noStop: Replay the logs to the last transaction available
+* -noStop: (optional) Replay the logs to the last transaction available

 ## Recovery Option Parameters